Skip to content

 Did you know there is a secret method to shut down your computer, completely stopping all processes without disabling Fast Startup?
 I hope you’re ready to amaze all your IT friends.

 If you’re familiar with Windows OS, you know that the Shift key can enable additional functionality in certain situations.
-For example, holding shift while right-clicking on a file gives you the option to copy its file path.
-Well, it turns out that if you hold the Shift key and click Shut down, the system fully shuts down as if Fast Startup was not enabled.
+For example, holding Shift while right-clicking on a file gives you the option to copy its file path.
+Well, it turns out that using the Shift shutdown method, if you hold the Shift key and click Shut down, forces the system to fully shut down, bypassing Fast Startup.
 Neato!
 Yes, I’m a sysadmin; I’m easily amused.

 Using Command Prompt to shut down or reboot your computer